4-Time NBA Champion John Salley Talks About His Marijuana Ventures

 “I got involved with GreenSpace because I believe in the importance of clean cannabis, same as I believe in the importance of clean food,” he said.
 “I always saw on movies that every drug was tested for purity.
 So why not test cannabis?

-“Now what’s great [to me[ about GreenSpace is that their device is portable, so you can take it anywhere and test your cannabis in just 15 minutes.”
+“Now what’s great [to me] about GreenSpace is that their device is portable, so you can take it anywhere and test your cannabis in just 15 minutes.”

 Salley’s plans in the cannabis industry don’t end with Deuces22 and GreenSpace Labs.
 The athlete-turned-actor is also looking to venture into the South American market, has a trip to Jamaica in May to discuss a potential partnership, and is even exploring the possibility of a cannabis-themed travel show for TV.